voytas75/PowershellFramework/README.md

 3. Specify Category and Name in Function Body:

    Inside the function body, include special tags `:CATEGORY` and `:NAME` to specify the category and name of the snippet.
+Can't be in inline help block!
    Use the following format:

    ```powershell
    <#